SFULibrary/islandora_doi_framework/modules/islandora_doi_datacite_mods/README.md

 StillImage|Image
 Thesis|Text
 ```
+Using these default replacement pairs as an example, if an object's DC.type element has a value of "Thesis", the DataCite metadata record will get a "resourceType" value of "Text".

 This module also provides the option of using an object's PID as the DOI suffix or using a UUID (version 4).
 PIDs are specific to an Islandora instance, while UUIDs are globally unique.

-Using these default replacement pairs as an example, if an object's DC.type element has a value of "Thesis", the DataCite metadata record will get a "resourceType" value of "Text".
+PIDs make completely suitable DOI suffixes, but should you migrate to another platform in the future, your DOIs would still contain Islandora PIDs.

 ## Maintainer